TobiasNx/metafacture_documentation_new/Home.md

 ## FIX

 Metafix is a domain specific language for metadata transformation based on Catmandu FIX.
 The FIX object performing the transformation is used as part of a processing pipeline.
 If you are using the Flux scripting language to build and run pipelines, use the `fix` command.
-If you are using Metafacture as a Java library, just create a Metamorph object and add it to your pipeline (see also the Framework User Guide).
+If you are using Metafacture as a Java library, just create a Metafix object and add it to your pipeline (see also the [Framework User Guide](https://github.com/TobiasNx/metafacture_documentation_new/blob/main/Home.md#framework)).

 The transformation itself is declared in a fix-object which can be a file.
 For more information on how to declare transformations see [Metafix User Guide](https://github.com/TobiasNx/metafacture_documentation_new/blob/fc9eb592bc42c81a141ded694fb81395e55d9675/Fix%20user%20guide.md).